Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Black lab and german Shepherd dog mix standing on a sandbar

-Image by: Kallie Kantos, Shutterstock
+Image Credit: Kallie Kantos, Shutterstock

 Training 🎾

-For the most part, the German Shepherd Lab is quite trainable.
+For the most part, the German Shepherd Lab mix is quite trainable.
 However, they are best suited for experienced dog owners.
 They thrive on positive reinforcement, so along with their intelligence and devotion to their owner, training shouldn’t be too much of a challenge.

 Grooming ✂️

 Both the Lab and the German Shepherd have double coats with short, straight fur (unless the German Shepherd parent happens to be the long-haired variety).
 Brushing is easy, but they could use brushing several times a week because of their shedding.
 This will need to be done daily during the shedding seasons.
-Give your German Shepherd Lab a bath only when absolutely necessary, using a good dog shampoo.
+Give your German Shepherd Lab mix a bath only when absolutely necessary, using a good dog shampoo.

 You should clean your German Shepherd Lab’s ears about once a week and brush their teeth and trim their nails two or three times per week.